rgerr/captivox-recorder/README.md

 ![Captivox Banner](captivox-banner.png)

-**Donationware Beta – 0.9.0-beta1**
+**Beta – 0.9.0-beta1**
 Captivox Recorder is a local Windows meeting recorder with a session‑folder workflow and an offline transcription pipeline.
 It captures microphone and system audio, writes a structured session folder, and hands off to a worker process for WhisperX‑based transcription.
 All audio and transcripts remain on your machine.

 ## What's new

-This 0.9.0-beta1 release drops the licensing and activation barrier.
 The core recording and transcription workflow is fully functional and free to use.
 If you find Captivox valuable, please consider supporting development via [donations](https://www.paypal.com/donate/?business=J8L5Z2UP4K6HL&no_recurring=0&currency_code=EUR).

 ## Key features